Zhu (musician): Career

 Zhu's success carried over into 2017, where he was a featured performer in Ultra Music Festival 2017 in Miami on the live stage on March 24, 2017.
 His performance was positively received.
 Also in March, he released the single "Nightcrawler", which was followed by a second single "Intoxicate".
 Additionally, Zhu provided remixes of "Andromeda" by Gorillaz, "Bad and Boujee" by Migos, and "Feel It Still" by Portugal.
 The Man.
 That same year, he released his third EP, titled Stardustexhalemarrakechdreams, on August 18.
 The EP's lead single, titled "Dreams", is a collaboration with electronic music trio Nero.
 The EP's single "Chasing Marrakech" was featured by Apple in an ad for the iPhone XS and XS Max on September 14, 2018.

 On April 26, 2018, Zhu released the first installment of his second studio album, Ringos Desert, as an extended play.
 The full album was made available five months later on September 7, comprising 14 tracks featuring Tame Impala, Majid Jordan, and Tokimonsta.
 An accompanying North American tour was announced in support of the album.

 In 2019, Zhu released the song "Came for the Low", the music video for which featured 2020 United States presidential candidate Andrew Yang.
 The song was also featured in the third episode of the Marvel Cinematic Universe television series, The Falcon and the Winter Soldier, which was released onto Disney+ on April 2, 2021.

 On May 14, 2020, he released the single "Only" in collaboration with Tinashe as the first single from his third studio album Dreamland 2021.
+ZHU Performed six sold out nights at Red Rocks Amphitheater in support of the album.

+In July 2022, Zhu released his first mixtape, titled Musical Chairs Mixtape (Vol.1).
+The mixtape consists of seven songs, including a collaboration with the Grammy-nominated artist Elderbrook.
+ZHU supported a few dates for Swedish House Mafia on their 2022 American Tour.

+In June 2023, Zhu embarked on his first headlining tour in five years.
+The news arrived alongside the announcement of his collaboration with the video game Mortal Kombat 1, for which Zhu produced an original track titled "Fatal".

+In 2023, Zhu embarked on his third North American Tour, covering over 25 cities, including three sold out nights in Los Angeles at the Hollywood Palladium and three sold out nights in New York at the Brooklyn Mirage.

+In March 2024, Zhu released his fourth album Grace featuring Sabrina Claudio, Banks, and others, which was recorded in Grace Cathedral with an accompanying film.